iundd/a11y_me_video/README.md

 ### Tab Main Video

-* Language (controls, subtitels)
+* Language (controls, subtitles)
   * Select the language of the controls and the subtitle file (if available) of the video player here.

     The *Default* setting means that the settings on the page are used automatically.

     You can choose another language from the list.
-Only languages that are in the list were supported.
+Only the languages in the list are supported.
 * Video position
   * Set the position of the video relative to the optional text. (left, right, below, above)
 * Video width